b57-clouddevops/ansible/backlog.md

-# Not able to inject the schema for MongoDB
+# Not able to inject the schema for MongoDB  : Status : Fixed

+# Payment on Ansible is not working : Status : Need To Fix